Ociidii-Works/graphene-theme/README.md

 ### Theme Customisation

 Sublime Text provides an elegant way to tweak existing themes without having to duplicate or maintain a separate copy of the original theme.
-If there are aspects of Graphene Theme that you would like to adjust, take a look at the [theme customisation](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation) wiki page.
+If there are aspects of Petroleum Theme that you would like to adjust, take a look at the [theme customisation](https://github.com/buymeasoda/soda-theme/wiki/Theme-customisation) wiki page.

 ## Bonus Options

 ### Syntax Highlighting Colour Schemes

-We recommend using [Pastel-Paws](https://github.com/Ociidii-Works/pastel_paws) (Graphene variant) as a color scheme since they are meant to be used together.
+We recommend using [Pastel-Paws](https://github.com/Ociidii-Works/pastel_paws) (Petroleum variant) as a color scheme since they are meant to be used together.

 If you'd like to use the syntax highlighting schemes shown in the screenshots: